diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/global-artifacts/01.requirements-engineering/supplementary-specification.md

 among them: error prevention; interface aesthetics and design; help and documentation; consistency and standards._

-1. A Portal in which parks and garden users can post comments, and report faults and malfunctions of equipment.
+1. A Portal in which parks and garden users can post comments and report faults and malfunctions of equipment.
 2. A diary for planning the week’s work.
 Each entry in the diary defines a task.
-Comparatively analyzing the diary entries and the pending tasks.
+Comparatively, analysing the diary entries and the pending tasks.
 Allows the evaluation of the work.

 ## Reliability

 _Refers to the integrity, compliance and interoperability of the software.
 The requirements to be considered are: frequency and severity of failure, possibility of recovery, possibility of prediction, accuracy, average time between failures._